 OCKHAM'S RAZOR

 The Company was formed in 2004 and has been produced by Turtle Key Arts since 2006.
 In 2006 they premiered their first full evening programme, a triple bill of Arc, Memento Mori and Every Action, to sell-out audiences at the Royal Opera House as part of the London International Mime Festival.
-Since then they have created The Mill (2010), Not Until We Are Lost (2012), Together (2014), Tipping Point (2015) Belly of the Whale (2018) This Time (2019) and performed in theatres and festivals throughout the U.K, Europe, America and Australia and have established a reputation for innovative and ground-breaking performances.
+Since then they have created The Mill (2010), Not Until We Are Lost (2012), Together (2014), Tipping Point (2015) Belly of the Whale (2018) This Time (2019) Public (2022) and Tess (2023) performed in theatres and festivals throughout the U.K, Europe, America and Australia and have established a reputation for innovative and ground-breaking performances.

 The name Ockham's Razor comes from a logical principle attributed to the medieval philosopher William of Ockham.
 It states that between two plausible theories, the simpler is preferable.
 As a company they work with this simple approach.